With a blank map of Argentina or an outline map of Argentina you can learn…

 Download as PDF (A5)

 Activity Idea: Can you find out something interesting about each city?
 First, find and label the cities.
-Next, refer to the above list and create a personalized map by drawing in a symbol that characterizes each city!
-For example: Bogotá is the capital, it can be marked with a star.
+Next, refer to the above list and create a personalized map by drawing a symbol that characterizes each city!
+For example, Bogotá is the capital; it can be marked with a star.

 Blank Map of Colombia

-Colombia is a country that has been externally influenced since it first was visited by Christopher Columbus.
-This is reflected in the genealogy of its population, and the development of its society.
-Geographically, it stands in a strategic position, with port cities, and access to the Pacific Ocean and Caribbean.
-At the northern tip of South America, it is reasonably within reach for all the Americas as well.
-It is a country that belongs to many international organizations, from trade alliances, to military agreements, to the UN.
+Colombia is a country that has been externally influenced since Christopher Columbus first visited it.
+This is reflected in its population’s genealogy and society’s development.
+Geographically, it stands in a strategic position, with port cities and access to the Pacific Ocean and the Caribbean.
+At the northern tip of South America, it is also reasonably within reach for all the Americas.
+It is a country that belongs to many international organizations, from trade alliances to military agreements to the UN.

 Download as PDF (A4)